City tournament semifinal: Manual edges Crispus Attucks

 The parents of Indianapolis Emmerich Manual High School senior Courvoisier McCauley (34), father Antoine Croney, top, and mother, April McCauley, lower left, react to their son's last-second game-winning three-point shot to win an IHSAA high school basketball game Saturday, Jan.
 21, 2017, at Arsenal Tech High School.
 Four teams competed in the semi-final round of the Indianapolis City Boys Basketball Tournament.
 Manual won 80-78, advancing to the championship game against Cathedral.

-Indianapolis Emmerich Manual High School sophomore Wilanta Hankston (20) drives the ball through the Indianapolis Crispus Attucks High School during the second half of an IHSAA high school basketball game Saturday, Jan.
+Indianapolis Emmerich Manual High School sophomore Thomas Waldron (20) drives the ball through the Indianapolis Crispus Attucks High School during the second half of an IHSAA high school basketball game Saturday, Jan.
 21, 2017, at Arsenal Tech High School.
 Four teams competed in the semi-final round of the Indianapolis City Boys Basketball Tournament.
 Manual won 80-78, advancing to the championship game against Cathedral.

 Indianapolis Emmerich Manual High School senior Courvoisier McCauley (34) puts up a shot as he's defended by Indianapolis Crispus Attucks High School junior Jamal Harris (5) during the second half of an IHSAA high school basketball game Saturday, Jan.
 21, 2017, at Arsenal Tech High School.
 Four teams competed in the semi-final round of the Indianapolis City Boys Basketball Tournament.
 Manual won 80-78, advancing to the championship game against Cathedral.